-In the interest of the City ability to achieve fiscal sustainability consistent with the objectives of the Fresno General Plan, the proposed project will contribute to assuring that all core services are provided and funded; and, that emergency and maintenance reserves will attain acceptable levels consistent with the policies of the Fresno General Plan.
-The proposed project will be required to pay its fair and proportional share of needed community improvements through impact fees, assessment districts (including Community Facilities Districts), and other mechanisms as typically included within project conditions of approval and applicable mitigation measures.
-These conditions and mitigation measures which are applied to the proposed project will assure the project will cover all costs for public infrastructure, public facilities, and public services on an ongoing basis.
-Therefore, (1) No City revenue will be used to replace or provide developer funding that has or would have been committed to any mitigation project; (2) The development project will fully fund public facilities and infrastructure as necessary to mitigate any impacts arising from the new development; (3) The development project will pay for public facilities and infrastructure improvements in proportion to the development's neighborhood and citywide impacts; and, (4) The development will fully fund ongoing public facility and infrastructure maintenance and public service cost.
+In the interest of the City ability to achieve fiscal sustainability consistent with the objectives of the Fresno General Plan, future development projects will contribute to assuring that all core services are provided and funded; and, that emergency and maintenance reserves will attain acceptable levels consistent with the policies of the Fresno General Plan by paying fair and proportional shares of needed community improvements through impact fees, assessment districts (including Community Facilities Districts), and other mechanisms as typically included within project conditions of approval and applicable mitigation measures.
+These conditions and mitigation measures will assure that future development covers all costs for public infrastructure, public facilities, and public services on an ongoing basis.
+Therefore, (1) No City revenue will be used to replace or provide developer funding that has or would have been committed to any mitigation project; (2) Future development projects will fully fund public facilities and infrastructure as necessary to mitigate any impacts arising from new development: (3) Future development projects will pay for public facilities and infrastructure improvements in proportion to the development's neighborhood and citywide impacts; and, (4) Future development will fully fund ongoing public facility and infrastructure maintenance and public service cost.